Contents

 Authors: Sean Parent

 Abstract: The C++ Standard Library requirements are overly restrictive regarding the state of a moved-from object.
-The strong requirements impose an unnecessary burden on implementers and imposes a performance impact of user-defined operations.
+The strong requirements impose an unnecessary burden on implementers and impose a performance impact on user-defined operations.
 This paper proposes relaxing the requirements by specifying what operations a moved-from object must be able to support.

 Note: This paper is a C++ standard proposal, P2345.